 Stretch rate is important for two things: the more stretch, the thinner the film, the less consumption and stretch provides stability.

 The machine settings depend on the pallet being wrapped.
 An inferior quality stretch film can easily break when wrapping products on the pallets.
 Depending on how good the settings on the machine are, the thinner the film can be.

 Our people have in-depth knowledge of the machines, which allows us to optimise the machine settings, so that we never use more film than necessary.
 With our modern machinery that only produces multilayer films, we deliver a consistent product.
-AFP has knowledge of the combination of machine, product and film.
+Trioworld has knowledge of the combination of machine, product and film.
 If we know which machine the customer has and which product has to be packed, we can make the perfect combination to ensure pallet stability.